tashad19/package-detector/README.md

 ## Features

-- (x,y,z) coordinates
+- (x,y,z) coordinates: Look for x,y,z variables in the while True loop
-- Length and width of bounding box
+- Length and width of bounding box: Look for dimA, dimB in the while True loop
-- Barcode reading
+- Barcode reading: myData variable in the barcode loop
-- Use either smartphone camera or webcam

 ## Optimizations